akka/akka/akka-docs/src/main/paradox/stream/operators/Source/unfoldResourceAsync.md

 @@@

 ## Description

+Wrap any resource that can be opened, queried for next element and closed in an asynchronous way with three distinct functions into a source.
+This operator is the equivalent of @ref[unfoldResource](unfoldResource.md) but for resources with asynchronous APIs.

 `Source.unfoldResourceAsync` allows us to safely extract stream elements from resource with an async API by providing it with three functions that all return a @scala[`Future`]@java[`CompletionStage`]: